HANDS DOWN CALECHEE BOUND

 THE PHILOSOPHY OF SIMPLE THINGS...

-The pleasure of minimal aesthetics and expert craftsmanship are the foundations of Philomath Woodworks.
-Robert Morrissey combines centuries-old traditional Japanese woodworking techniques with his well-known expertise in mid-century Modern, Shaker and Craftsman furniture to offer this new line of unique, lovingly-handmade and naturally-finished wood designs for your home.
+Robert Stephen Morrissey combines centuries-old traditional Japanese woodworking techniques with his well-known expertise in mid-century Modern, Shaker and Craftsman furniture to offer this new line of unique, lovingly-handmade and naturally-finished wood designs for your home.
 Drawing on his study with the famed Japanese woodworker, Toshio Odate, Robert imbues the philosophy of simplicity and the beauty of tradition into his pieces.
 The result of each is a one-of-a-kind, simple, clean and honest sculptural furniture work of art and function.

-The seed of combining disciplines was originally-planted in Robert 39 years ago at Purchase College where renowned traditional Japanese woodworker and tool master, Toshio Odate was teaching while Robert was working towards his B.F.A. in sculpture.
+The seed of combining disciplines was originally-planted in Robert at Purchase College where renowned traditional Japanese woodworker and tool master, Toshio Odate was teaching while Robert was working towards his B.F.A. in sculpture.
 At that time, the sculpture and furniture programs shared the same woodshop and this fortunate coincidence allowed Robert to pursue both disciplines with equal vigor and spend the next few years exploring their symmetry.

 After graduating from Purchase College, Robert signed to be represented by The Bill Bace Gallery in New York City.
 Robert spent the next ten years showing his sculpture and drawings in solo- and group-exhibitions around New York and Canada.

-reviewed in many periodicals, including ARTnews and ART IN AMERICA.
-Robert's work is also in many prestigious collections including those of Allen Ginsberg, Edward Albee, and the permanent collection of Yale University Art Gallery.
+Robert's work is also in many prestigious collections including those of Allen Ginsberg, Edward Albee, The

-These are the qualities of Philomath Woodworks.
+These are the qualities of Robert Morrissey Woodworks.

 Making Kumiko Video